UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

 ---
-title: How to license Microsoft applications/software on the UKCloud platform | UKCloud Ltd
+title: How to license Microsoft applications/software on the UKCloud platform
 description: This guide will explain how Microsoft software such as Server and SQL is licensed on the UKCloud platform
 services: vmware
 author: Steve Hall